The Best Restaurant In Every London Neighbourhood

 Holborn | The Holborn Dining Room

-You’re meandering around the Holborn area and, peckishly, decide that you’d like to eat, like breakfast, lunch or dinner inside the expansive ex-banking hall of a Grade II Listed, 1914 Edwardian building, the interior of which looks quite a lot like Balthazar‘s but which sets itself apart courtesy of a menu full of classic British dishes like corned beef hash, fish n’ chips with mushy peas, and Bakewell tart with raspberry ripple ice cream… you need to go here.
+Whenever you’re next wandering around the Holborn area and, peckishly, decide that you’d like to eat breakfast, lunch or dinner inside the expansive ex-banking hall of a Grade II Listed Edwardian building; the interiors of which bear more than a passing resemblance to Balthazar, but is set apart thanks to a menu full of classic British dishes including fish and chips with mushy peas, and Bakewell tart with raspberry ripple ice cream… you need to go here.

 Details: 252 High Holborn, Holborn, WC1V 7EN